wds4/DCoSL/README.md

 In some cases, a particularly controversial or politicized list may generate loose consensus that segregates by community.

 The term `crowdsource` will be used to refer to curation of one or of a collection of simple lists using DCoSL protocol where a high degree of loose consensus is expected, at least within a given community.
 Schemas, verifiable credentials, etc can be said to be 'crowdsourced' via the DCoSL protocol, in each case through curation of a small handful of simple lists.
+One of the major challenges to the developer will be to write code that doesn't break when Alice and Bob maintain lists that do not match.
+Crowdsourcing one or a small handful of lists at a time should mitigate this difficulty

 ## DIP-infinity (aka circular DCoSL)